-It is not uncommon for sexual addiction issues to lead to drug addiction, vice versa.
+It is not uncommon for sexual addiction issues to lead to drug addiction, and vice versa.
 Individuals who are abusing drugs may engage in promiscuous behavior when they are under the influence of substances.
 This unhealthy dynamic only creates an association of drug use with sex, but also neural pathways become affected by both behaviors.

 Drug Addiction and Sex Addiction